12 Best Hot Springs in Montana

 Norris Hot Springs is drained every night and cleaned without the use of chemicals.
 It takes about eight hours for the natural and heated mineral water to fill the pool.
 The facility also features the 50 Mile Snackbar and 50 Mile Grill.
 The snack bar and grill feature organic items and gluten-free fare, as well as food that is grown on-site in the Norris Hot Springs Garden.

 Norris Hot Springs features a campground that accommodates RV and tent camping.
 Reservations are recommended throughout the summer.

 Address: 52 MT-84, Norris, Montana

 Official site: https://norrishotsprings.com/

 Established in 1900, Chico Hot Springs today features two open-air mineral pools and a long list of amenities.
 Alongside the chemical-free soaking at Chico, this commercial facility features a day spa, luxury lodging, and a historic dining room for fine dining.
 Chico also features a poolside grill.

 Spa services at Chico include massages and body wraps.
 Overnight accommodations at Chico include rooms in the Historic Main Lodge and the nearby Fisherman's Lodge.
-Cabins are also available at Chico Hot Springs and range from luxury cabins with personal spa tubs to rustic cabins with private decks.
+Cabins are also available and range from luxury cabins with personal spa tubs to rustic cabins with private decks.
 All cabins feature private bathrooms.
 Chico also offers unique places to stay, including a renovated train caboose and glamping in a custom-built covered wagon.

 Located 30 minutes south of Livingston, Chico is a popular basecamp for Montana vacations.
 Chico is also located less than an hour north from the Gardiner, Montana entrance of Yellowstone National Park.